drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/6_etag.md

   public paths = ["/"];

-  // Tell the resource what HTTP methods should have an Etag header set.
+  // Tell the resource what HTTP methods should have an ETag header set.
 In this
   // case, we are telling the resource to set it on the GET method.
 This means
-  // the GET method will response with a new "Etag" header. public services = {
+  // the GET method will response with a new "ETag" header. public services = {
     GET: [ etag ],
   };